ska-telescope/skampi/docs/src/multitenancy.rst

 .. warning::

     Branch-based deployments are complete deployments of MID or LOW, and therefore require the same resources as any other deployment of SKAMPI - developers should be mindful of the impact of deployments.
-As such *branch-based namespaces are short lived: they are deleted 2 hours after their deployment*, and only manually deployed for persistence - automatic deployments will be deleted immediately.
+As such *branch-based namespaces are short lived: they are deleted 2 hours after their deployment*, and only manually deployed for persistence - automatic test deployments will be deleted immediately.

 Pipeline Namespaces